 #3.
 The Red Envelope

-My favourite tradition of the lunar new year!
-If you are not married, you get red envelopes that have $$$$$ money $$$$$ inside from your parents, your grandparents and other relatives.
-Again, each family has different qualifications when it comes to the legitimacy of receiving red envelopes.
-I know some of my friends are “disqualified” as soon as they are no longer students.
-You also start giving out the red envelopes to your parents and grandparents once you got a job.
-Prepare to dish out a lot of money if you happen to have many siblings that have children.
+Every family deals with this a bit differently.
+In my family, if you are not married, you get red envelopes enclosed with money from your parents, your grandparents and other relatives.
+Some of my friends are “disqualified” to receive red envelopes as soon as they have a full-time job and need to start handing out the red envelopes to your parents and grandparents.
+Prepare to dish out a lot of money if your siblings

 Before the lunar new year, people go to the banks to get brand new bills to put inside of the red envelopes.
 The reason behind it is unknown.
 Perhaps it symbolises as a new start.
 On a side note, the red envelopes come in many different designs.
 It’s definitely an art!

 Also, the money you put inside of the envelope must only include even numbers.
-But numbers including “4” and “8” need to be avoided because 4 sounds like “death”, and 8 sounds like “so long.”
+However, avoid “4” and “8” because 4 sounds like “death” in Mandarin and 8 sounds like “so long.”
 (In China, 8 is a good number because it also sounds like “getting rich”) Why only even numbers?
-Because it means that good things come in pairs.
+Because good things come in pairs.

 #4.
 The Second Day

 #5.
 Firecrackers, Fireworks, and the Lion Dance.

-When I was a child, setting out firecrackers is one of the most exciting things to do.
+When I was a child, setting out firecrackers is one of the most exciting activities.
 The tradition of shooting firecrackers during the lunar new year came from a story about scaring away a monster that eats people.
-To be honest, I don’t know if kids today do it anymore because everyone seems too caught up on the screens.
-And for your information, fireworks and firecrackers are prohibited in Shanghai, so it’s awfully quiet here, too.
+Though, I feel like kids today don’t do this anymore.